Historic Pritzlaff Building Repurposed Into Popular Event Venue with Assist from PFlow Hydraulic VRCS

 High Performance Hydraulic Lift Technology

-Installed in July 2015, the VRC features a 2,000 lb capacity and moves loads between the basement and first floor.
+The VRC features a 2,000 lb. capacity and moves loads between the basement and first floor.
 All carts can be manually placed and removed from the lift.
 A staircase was built next to the lift for Pritzlaff staff members to follow the loads up and down.

 The carriage is lifted and lowered by two hydraulic cylinders, mounted on the guide columns that straddle the carriage.
 The hydraulic technology provides cost-effective durability, allowing the lifts to operate continuously throughout the day, with installation costs and maintenance needs less than other lifting technologies.